I started Maggie’s Herbs and Heirlooms in 1999 after choosing to retire from a career in Information Technology.

 Their mission is preserving heirloom varieties from all over the world

-They are certified organic
+They are certified organic and my primary source for seeds.

 High Mowing Organic Seed